aws-samples/amazon-mq-fifo-starter-kit/README.md

    1. Amazon MQ password
    1. Number of messages to be inserted per producer

-## Running the PoC from Command-line on your Laptop
+## Running the Starter Kit from Command-line on your Laptop

 1. Go to the folder **/Amazonmqpoc/target** and run the jar file.